 Map reading is essential for this walk.
 The relevant map is OS Explorer 27 Lower Wharfedale

-This eventually joints the more distinct path assing to the right of Lower Lanshaw reservoir.
-Proceed to rock outcrop at the top of the moor together with the timber shooting hut.
-Hawksworth Moor Circle is located in the heather about 50m due south from the hut .
-Now follow the well used footpath due west across open moorland to high point on the horizon ignoring the right hand fork to Upper Lanshaw Reservoir dam on the right hand side.
-After ½ mile a junction with the Ilkley-Bingley path should be reached.
-Turn right nera a small cairn and proceed for 200m passing The Twelve Apostles stone circle on the right hand side and continue for a further 200m or so until a cairn is reached.
 Turn left and again following a westerly course follow the path to the trig point ignoring a branch off to the right.
 On reaching the trig point [402m] continue on the same course soon following a wall on to a recently flagged path to Whetstone Gate.
-Cross the vehicle track and mainting the top of the hill follw the wall for 800m to West Buck Stones.
-Now follow the edge of a plantation for 400m or so and after a slight change in diderction of the plantaion boundary look for a path running due north downhill.
-Proceeed for 900m to meet the main low level path running arpund the perimter of the moor and turn right heading due east.
-After 1000m the well used path passes Swastika Stone on the left Shortly after Swastika Dtone there is an option to turn lft down Hebers Gill a Victorian creation with footpaths a bridges weasving its way down the gill to emerge at what will become Grove Road at the bottom.
+Notice along the way one of the Stanza Stones with a poem by Simon Armitage.
+Cross the vehicle track at Whetstone Gate and maintaining the top of the hill follow the wall for 800m to West Buck Stones.
+Now follow the edge of a plantation for 400m or so and after a slight change in direction of the plantation boundary bear right onto a path running due north and downhill.
+Proceed for 900m to meet the main low level path running around the perimeter of the moor and turn right now heading due east.
+After 1000m the well used path passes Swastika Stone on the left Shortly after Swastika Stone there is an option to turn left down Hebers Gill a Victorian creation with footpaths a bridges weaving its way down the gill to emerge at what will become Grove Road at the bottom.
 Follow this into Ilkley.
-Alternatively follow the path along the edge of the moor until eeting a minir road .
+Alternatively follow the path along the edge of the moor until meeting a minor road .
 Then turn left downhill into the town centre.

 References: Prehistoric Rock Art Of The West Riding - published by English Heritage and the West Yorkshire Archeological Service - this gives details of locations and descriptions together with many photographs.
 The use of a GPS is recommended to assist in tracking the approximate locations - but this sometimes requires perseverance!
 Some are difficult to spot or obscure by undergrowth